Janell-Huyck/scrub/notes.md

 # How I approached this problem:

-It seemed to me that the main thrusts of the assessment were:
+It seemed to me that the main thrusts of this project were:
 1) managing command line executables
 2) correctly dealing with datatypes
 3) iteration and recursion within the JSON hash